Nichelle Nichols, Lt. Uhura on ‘Star Trek,’ has died at 89

 Nichols first worked professionally as a singer and dancer in Chicago at age 14, moving on to New York nightclubs and working for a time with the Duke Ellington and Lionel Hampton bands before coming to Hollywood for her film debut in 1959’s “Porgy and Bess,” the first of several small film and TV roles that led up to her “Star Trek” stardom.

+Another fan of Nichols and the show was future astronaut Mae Jemison, who became the first black woman in space when she flew aboard the shuttle Endeavour in 1992.

+In an AP interview before her flight, Jemison said she watched Nichols on “Star Trek” all the time, adding she loved the show.
+Jemison eventually got to meet Nichols.

-She was a regular at “Star Trek” conventions and events into her 80s, but her schedule became limited starting in 2018 when her son announced that she was suffering from advanced dementia.
+Nichols was a regular at “Star Trek” conventions and events into her 80s, but her schedule became limited starting in 2018 when her son announced that she was suffering from advanced dementia.

 Former Associated Press Writer Polly Anderson contributed biographical material to this report.